 "You can see when they [massive botnet operators] launch DDoS attacks because the graph on my tracker drops by more than half," MalwareTech told Bleeping Computer.
 "They have more bots than all the other Mirai botnets put together."

-In a spam campaign carried out via XMPP/Jabber started yesterday, two hackers have begun advertising their own DDoS-for-hire service, built on the Mirai malware.
+In a spam campaign carried out via XMPP/Jabber started yesterday, a hacker has begun advertising their own DDoS-for-hire service, built on the Mirai malware.

 The two claim to be in the control of a Mirai botnet of 400,000 devices, albeit we couldn't 100% verify it's the same botnet observed by 2sec4u and MalwareTech (more on this later).